Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 The veggies sautéing, followed by garlic and seasonings, then crushed tomatoes, all cooking together for this vegetable soup recipe.

-How To Make Vegetable Soup Recipe
+What To Serve With Vegetable Soup

 The broth goes in, everything simmers together, and fresh herbs are added.